 Perceptive Content Guide (PDF)

-In addition to serving as Loyola’s course registration platform, WebAdvisor is a tool that allows advisors to view a photographic list of their assigned advisees and grant electronic permission to register as well as sixth course permission.
+In addition to serving as Loyola’s course registration platform, Student Planning is a tool that allows advisors to view a photographic list of their assigned advisees and grant electronic permission to register, as well as sixth course permission.

-The degree audit is an official electronic resource personalized for each student based on their intended or declared major (and minor, when applicable).
+The degree audit (“My Progress” in Student Planning) is an electronic resource personalized for each student based on their intended or declared major (and minor, when applicable).
 The Academic Advising and Support Center (AASC) uses this tool to track a student’s progress towards graduation.
-Students and advisors are able to access degree audits through WebAdvisor.
+Students and advisors are able to access degree audits through Student Planning.

 If students or advisors notice any incorrect or missing information in a degree audit, they should contact AASC at 410-617-5050.